 It’s hard to deny that Turtle Beach makes attractive hardware and the Z6A is no exception.
-While it shares similar design stylings of the company’s other products, that’s not entirely a bad thing.
-The frame is solid and sturdy, certainly feeling more than capable in your hands.
-The extra shiny black surfaces might attract those fingerprints, but it’s a small niggle and the splashes of the vibrant blue definitely help add some flair.
+While the unit shares similar design stylings of the company’s other products, that’s not entirely a bad thing.
+The frame is expectedly sturdy across the board, and while extra shiny black surfaces will inevitably attract a hoard of fingerprints, the splashes of the vibrant blue definitely help add some visual flair.

-With durability however, comes added weight, so while the Z6As might be comfy to start out, after a few hours of gaming it can start to feel a little heavy on the head.
-That said, the padding is mighty comfy, particularly around the ear cups.
-If you want to look like a cool kid, you can also turn the cups so that they rest flat against your body – even though it’s a little impractical.
+With durability however, comes added weight, so while the Z6A might feel comfy to start out, after a few hours of intense gaming it can start to feel a little heavy on the head.
+Still, the padding is always mighty comfy, particularly around the ear cups.
+Should you want to look like a cool kid, you can also turn the cups so that they rest flat against your body – even though it’s a little impractical.

 My one major gripe with the Z6A’s design is the placement of the 5.1 amplifier.
 Attached to the main cord, this fairly bulky contraption often inconveniently hangs in mid air.
-Its placement isn’t low enough to rest on a table next your keyboard, leaving you to either constantly knock it off into dangle-land or clip it onto your clothing – not the most ideal/comfortable solution.
+Its placement isn’t low enough to rest on a table beside your keyboard, leaving you to either constantly knock it off into dangle-land or clip it onto your clothing and become annoyingly uncomfortable.

-Conversely, the microphone is well placed and thankfully out of the way.
-It can’t be disconnected from the unit itself, but simply swing it up and it will never become a hassle.
+On the other hand, the microphone is well placed and thankfully out of the way.
+It can’t be disconnected from the unit itself, but simply swing it up and it will never become too much of a problem.

 The main draw card for the Z6A is its 5.1 surround sound capability.
 With eight amplified speakers placed throughout the ear cups, including dual sub-woofers, this is this true 5.1 audio without all the hassle.
-No, it obviously won’t sound as good as your standard sound system, but you’ll still get decent audio depth, especially for games like Call of Duty.
+Results obviously won’t match your average sound system, but you’ll still get a decent amount of audio depth, especially for games like Call of Duty.

 The big issue here however, is that getting the 5.1 settings perfect is a mission in and of itself.
-Using the 5.1 amplifier to manage levels can quickly become a constant struggle as you go about your daily tasks.
-I myself had to fiddle with the controls as I switched from playing games to watching movies.
-It might not annoy some, but the lack of one permanent solution is still irksome.
+Using the 5.1 amplifier to manage levels can quickly become a struggle as you go about your daily tasks.
+I myself had to constantly fiddle with controls as I alternated from playing games to watching movies.
+This time-waster might not annoy some, but the lack of one permanent solution is still fairly irksome.

-Switching to stereo of course removes all these issues by providing standard sound, but it does negate the point of buying a 5.1 headset in the first place.
+Switching to stereo of course removes all these issues by providing standard sound, but doing so negates the point of buying a 5.1 headset in the first place.

-Setting everything up is easy enough, and for those of you who still want access to their PC speakers and sound system, a splitter is thankfully provided for your convenience.
-It does turn into a forest of cables running about, but you won’t have to worry about cables and it could be worse, right?
+Setting everything up is easy enough, and for those of you still wanting to access your PC speakers and sound system, a splitter is thankfully provided for your convenience.
+Your desk will transform into a forest of cables running about, but you won’t have to worry about cables so honestly, it could be worse?

-Plus, for those that like to avoid strangulation via cords, the Z6A can be detached from the main cable simply and quickly without having to remove the bulk of it from the PC.
-It’s a nice touch, but is a feature you’ll be unlikely to make use of very much, unless you feel like storing the main headset in a separate location.
+Plus, for those that like to avoid cord-based strangulations, the Z6A can be detached from the main cable simply and quickly without having to remove the main bulk from the PC.
+It’s a nice touch, but is a feature you’ll be unlikely to make use of all that much, unless you feel like storing the main headset in a separate location.
 You can also connect the Z6A to your Xbox as an added bonus; however it will require the purchase of a separate cable to get the whole thing working.

-Those of you left wondering about the bass levels – thanks to the dual sub-woofers and multiple speakers, there is a substantial depth to it for a primarily gaming-centric device.
-It gets a little distorted at times, especially if you muck about with the amplifier, but for the most part, performs admirably.
+For anyone left wondering about the bass levels, rest assured that thanks to the dual sub-woofers and multiple speakers, there is a substantial amount of depth on offer for a primarily gaming-centric device.
+It can get a little distorted at times, especially if you muck about with the amplifier, but for the most part, the unit’s performance is admirable.

 Rounding things out is the Z6A’s microphone monitor.
-Thanks to this nifty contraption you will be able to slightly hear yourself in the headset, removing any need to shout to hear yourself in the midst of a loud battle.
-On the topic of the microphone though, voice quality with other people via clients like Skype is top notch, as is the microphone itself.
+With this nifty contraption you will be able to just barely hear yourself in the headset, removing any need to shout in the midst of a ragingly-loud battle.
+Speaking of the microphone though, voice quality with others via clients like Skype is top notch, as is the microphone itself.